Belichick, again, ends press conference after questions about Brown

 And both were about different circumstances.

-But the press continued with the questions, including how Belichick is able to balance off-the-field issues with football, what Brown's role will be on Sunday, whether he will be available to play on Sunday among others.
+But the press continued with the questions, including how Brown is able to balance off-the-field issues with football, what his role will be on Sunday, whether he will be available to play on Sunday among others.

 "I think I've already addressed this, so we're going to get ready for the Jets here," Belichick said, when asked if Brown's status has been affected by the recent Sports Illustrated report regarding text messages.
 "I'm happy to answer any football questions.
 But the rest of it, I'm done with the rest of it."